-This course first discusses building a simple pre-layout PCB in PowerSI® followed by studying electrical properties of traces in the Trace Properties window.
-Electrical parameters of microstrip and stripline traces reported in the Trace Properties window are compared with the electrical parameters computed using the closed form expressions.
-Next, this course covers electrical models (S-parameters) generation of power and signal nets of the simple pre-layout PCB.
-Using these S-parameters, computing open-circuit and short-circuit impedances and loop inductances of power and signal nets are discussed.
-Finally, this course provides the methodology of generating electrical models (S-parameters and broadband behavioral SPICE compatible circuit) generation of power-aware high-speed interfaces of post routed real-world PCB, using PowerSI and Broadband SPICE tools.
-Using the PowerSI generated S-parameters data of the power-aware parallel bus interface, in terms of return loss and insertion loss, computing open-circuit and short-circuit impedances of power and signal nets for power and signal integrity performance of the post-routed parallel bu interface is discussed in this course.
-Computation of short-circuit impedances of the power nets is discussed either by shorting the VRM port or by terminating the VRM port, using series/parallel R-L-C circuit and also by using the VRM impedance is discussed in this course.
+This course first discusses building a simple pre-layout PCB in PowerSI® followed by studying electrical parameters of signal traces reported in the Trace Properties window.
+Next, electrical parameters of microstrip and stripline traces reported in the Trace Properties window and computed using the closed form expressions are compared.
+Next, the process of generating S-parameters model for power and signal nets of the simple pre-layout PCB, computing impedance parameters and loop inductances of power and signal nets are discussed in this course.
+Next, the methodology of generating electrical models of power-aware parallel bus, with and without DECAPS on a real-world PCB, is discussed, using PowerSI and Broadband SPICE tools.
+Process of analyzing PowerSI generated S-parameters data of the power-aware parallel bus interface, in terms of return loss and insertion loss, computing open-circuit and short-circuit impedance parameters and evaluating power and signal integrity performance of the post-routed parallel bu interface is discussed in this course.
+Computation of short-circuit impedances of power nets by shorting the VRM port or by terminating the VRM port using series/parallel R-L-C circuit and also by using the VRM impedance is discussed in this course.

 After completing this course, you will be able to:

-- Use PowerSI, Broadband SPICE and 3D-EM tools to generate electrical models (S-parameters and broadband SPICE circuit) of high-speed interfaces on PCBs and perform detailed frequency domain analysis for power and signal integrity performance evaluations of these interfaces.
+- Use PowerSI, Broadband SPICE and 3D-EM tools to generate electrical models (S-parameters and broadband SPICE circuit) of pre/post routed high-speed interfaces on PCBs and perform detailed frequency domain analysis for evaluating power and signal integrity performance of these interfaces.

 Software Used in This Course

 - Sigrity 3D-EM 2018

 Modules in this Course

 - Building a Simple PCB Layout and Generating S-Parameter Data Using PowerSI